jerschro/how_to_dft/docs/hpcc/log_on_mac.md

 ## How to Open Molden (aka Turn on X-11 Forwarding) on Mac

+**BELOW INSTRUCTIONS ARE OLD.
+Please talk to Jeremy for updated instructions.
+8/25/25**

 1. Download [XQuartz](https://www.xquartz.org/)
 2. Add "export PATH=/home/rnieman/PROGRAMS/molden6.2/:$PATH" to .bashrc file
 3. When you type ssh command to open terminal add the -X -Y flag so "ssh -X -Y eraider@login.hpcc.ttu.edu"